emhill/151-S15/src/morea/01.WOD-intro/wod1.md

  - 1/28
 ---

-# WOD: Hello World Import & Export
+# WOD1: Hello World Import & Export

 After installing eclipse & setting up your workspace, import your first project, change it, and export it.